-This sleep disorder, diagnosed when repetitive movements occur during sleep, may include spasms, twitching, and jerking.
-Generally, the movements occur in the legs, but they can happen in other parts of the body.
+Generally, these uncontrollable movements occur in the legs, but they can happen in other parts of the body, as well.

 Often the person with the problem is unaware of the issue.
 As with many sleep disorders, the bed partner or observer notes the unusual activity.
 The sleeper may twitch or shake in the moments prior to actual sleep.